INDUSTRY INSIGHTS

 The evening before our session, we were on the London Underground, staring at the Tube map above the doors, and a thought landed that ended up reshaping the next morning’s talk.

 The Tube map is wrong.
-Geographically, technically, factually, almost nothing on it matches reality.
 Distances are distorted, angles are invented.
 Laid over an actual map of London, the two would barely agree.

 And yet, millions of people navigate one of the world’s most complex transit systems with it every day.

 In 1933, an engineering draughtsman named Harry Beck made a radical choice.
-He threw out the geography, straightened the lines, evened the spacing, and stripped the map down to what a traveller actually needed: not where things are, but how to get between them.
-The result was technically wrong.
-But experientially right.
-He didn’t change a single train line.
-He changed how people experienced the system.
+He threw out the geography, straightened the lines, and stripped the map down to what a traveller actually needs: how to get from one place to another.
+Technically wrong, experientially right.

-That idea, that something technically incorrect can be experientially superior, felt surprisingly relevant to what we were about to present.
-Because in publishing too, the instinct is usually to make things more accurate, more detailed, more complete.
-But sometimes the better intervention is not to add more.
-It is to redesign how people see the work, move through it, and make decisions within it.
+In publishing too, the instinct is to make things more accurate, more detailed, more complete.
+Often, the better intervention is to redesign how people move through the work.

 The friction that metrics miss